Krishna-Gopal-Pathak/CyberSecurity/Android Hacking/Interview.md

 5. Penetration Testing:

 If you have identified potential vulnerabilities, conduct penetration testing to validate their existence and assess their impact.

+**7. What is the Android Application Sandbox, and how does it impact the security of Android apps?**
+- The Android Application Sandbox is an isolation mechanism that restricts apps' access to system resources, enhancing security by preventing unauthorized access.

+**8. Explain the process of analyzing an Android app's source code and identifying security vulnerabilities using static analysis.**
+- Analyzing an Android app's source code using static analysis is an essential step in identifying security vulnerabilities and weaknesses in the app's codebase before it's executed.